Graduate certificate in Teacher Leadership and Mentorship

 Applications are accepted beginning February 1.
 The application deadline is May 31.

 How to apply

-1. Submit the $75 application fee along with your UFV Graduate Studies Admission form to the Admissions and Records (A&R) office.
-Application forms are available online at ufv.ca/ar/admissions/apply or from any A&R or Student Services office.
-An application checklist is available at ufv.ca/teachereducation/gradcertificate, and should be included with your application package.
+1. Submit the $75 application fee along with your UFV Graduate Studies Admission form to the Office of the Registrar (OReg).
+Application forms are available online at ufv.ca/admissions/admissions/apply or from any OReg or Student Services office.
+An application checklist is available at ufv.ca/teachereducation/graduate-certificate-in-teacher-leadership-and-mentorship, and should be included with your application package.